Julia Omokhuale

 Julia Omokhuale (born 9 July 2001) is a Canadian rugby union player.
 She currently plays as a Back Row or Second Row player for Saracens in Premiership Women's Rugby, the top-flight competition of women's rugby union in England, and for Canada at international level.

+Education

+Omokhuale attended the University of Calgary.

 Rugby career

-Julia first competed for Canada in November 2023 against France.
+Omokhuale first competed for Canada in November 2023 against France.

+She signed for Leicester Tigers in January 2024.

+She joined Saracens from Tigers ahead of the 2025-26 season.

 On 15 August 2025, she was called up to the Canadian side to the Rugby World Cup in England.